-David Loew has been appointed Chief Executive Officer by the Board of Directors of 28 May 2020, effective from 1 July
+David Loew has been appointed Chief Executive Officer by the Board of Directors of 28 May 2020, effective from 1 July 2020.

-David Loew Nationality: Shares owned: 500 Director and Chief Executive Officer Swiss Voting rights: 500 Biography and experience

-- Innovation and Development Committee - Specialty Care (Permanent guest) - Innovation and Development Committee Consumer HealthCare (permanent guest)

-20 March 1967

-Chief Executive Officer: 1 July 2020 (unlimited period) Director: 28 May 2020

-Ratification date and last renewal date:

-David Loew was coopted as Director of Ipsen S.A., by the Board on 28 May 2020, from this date, and appointed Chief Executive Officer from 1 July 2020.
+David Loew Director and Chief Executive Officer Nationality: Swiss Shares owned: 500 Voting rights: 500 Committees: Biography and experience Innovation and Development Committee - Specialty Care (Permanent guest) Innovation and Development Committee - Consumer HealthCare (permanent guest) Date of birth: 20 March 1967 Date of 1st appointment: Chief Executive Officer: 1 July 2020 (unlimited period) Director: 28 May 2020 Ratification date and last renewal date: 27 May 2021 David Loew was coopted as Director of Ipsen S.A., by the Board on 28 May 2020, from this date, and appointed Chief Executive Officer from 1 July 2020.
 Prior to joining Ipsen, David was CEO of Sanofi Pasteur Vaccines.
 During his tenure, he piloted a successful worldwide growth strategy via acquisitions and licensing deals.

-David brings nearly 30 years of leadership and experience across a range of therapeutic areas, David orings nearly 30 years of leadership and experience across a range of therapeutic areas, including oncology, CNS and cardio-metabolism, as well as consumer healthcare.
+David brings nearly 30 years of leadership and experience across a range of therapeutic areas, including oncology, CNS and cardio-metabolism, as well as consumer healthcare.
 He has worked in the U.S., European and international markets.
 He began his career at Coopers & Lybrand and Hewlett Packard in 1990 before joining Roche in 1992.
 Over the following two decades, David held a variety of positions, including Global Oncology Head, Global Chief Marketing Officer & Head of Global Product Strategy and Region Head, Eastern Europe, Middle East and Africa for the Pharma Division of Roche.
 He joined Sanofi in July 2013 as Senior Vice President, Commercial Operations Europe, where he was responsible for the prescription, consumer healthcare and generics business across the EU region.
 David has served on the Board of the Global Alliance for Vaccines and Immunization (GAVI), chaired the Steering Committee of IFPMA and has strong connections with global organizations, including the WHO, UNICEF, the Bill & Melinda Gates Foundation, as well as American health agencies, including BARDA and the NIH.
 David earned his BA in Business Administration and MBA from the University of St. Gallen, Switzerland.

-Ipsen S.A.
-(France), Director and Chief Executive Officer

-• Ipsen Pharma SAS (France), Chairman

-- Sanofi Pasteur, Executive Vice President - Global Alliance for Vaccines and Immunization (GAVI), Member of the Board of Directors - International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), Chairman of the vaccine Steering Committee
+Term of office: 2025 Shareholders' Meeting Positions and func tions currently h neld Within the Ipsen Group or its main shareholders: Outside the Ips shareholders: sen Group or its main Listed company: Ipsen S.A.
+(France), Director and Chief Executive Officer Non listed company: Ipsen Pharma SAS (France), Chairman Positions previously held that e xpired during th ne last five years Sanofi Pasteur, Executive Vice President Global Alliance for Vaccines and Immunization International Federation of Pharmaceutical Mar the vaccine Steering Committee